sccn/sccn.github.io/tutorials/08_Plot_data/Plotting_Channel_Spectra_and_Maps.md

 Note that functions [pop_spectopo.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_spectopo) and [spectopo.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=spectopo.m) also work with epoched data.

-Another menu item, <span style="color: brown">Plot → Channel properties</span>, plots the scalp location of a selected channel, its activity spectrum, and an [ERP-image plot](/Chapter_08:_Plotting_ERP_images "wikilink") of its activity in single-epochs.
+Another menu item, <span style="color: brown">Plot → Channel properties</span>, plots the scalp location of a selected channel, its activity spectrum, and an ERP-image plot of its activity in single-epochs.

-*Note*: The Matlab Signal Processing Toolbox should to be in your Matlab path to use these functions.
+*Note*: The MATLAB Signal Processing Toolbox should to be in your MATLAB path to use these functions.
 EEGLAB has replacement functions in case the signal processing toolbox is not present, but their capabilities are limited.

 *Note*: It is also possible to plot electrode locations in the spectral graph by entering '' 'electrodes', 'on' '' in the lowest text box